NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Vault Namespace

-- Namespaces are isolated environments that act as “vaults within Vault”
+- Namespaces are isolated environments that act as "vaults within Vault"
 - Each namespace has separate login paths and supports creating and managing data isolated to their namespace
 - Each namespace can have its own:
     - Policies